ncoevoet/ChanTracker/README.md

     !config supybot.plugins.ChanTracker.keepOp False
     !config channel #myChannel supybot.plugins.ChanTracker.keepOp True

-You should increase the ping interval because when the bot joins a channel it requests lots of data and sometimes the server takes time to answer
+You should decrease the ping interval because when the bot request a load of data when it joins a channel, sometimes, it could be throttled by server, and bot will retry at next ping/pong

-    !config supybot.protocols.irc.ping.interval 3600
+    !config supybot.protocols.irc.ping.interval 60

 Here list of data requested by the bot at join: